FearGames/NetworkCoins/README.md

 NetworkCoins:

 Description:
-NetworkCoins is a MySQL based currency system intended for use by Networks.
+NetworkCoins is a MySQL based currency system.
 It stores your Minecraft's IGN UUID in a MySQL table along with your balance.
 This plugin allows you to add currency, remove currency, get your balance and or another players and reset a players balance to 0.
-The plugin comes with its own API so you can integrate it into your own players.
+The plugin comes with its own API so you can integrate it into your own projects.

 Commands:
 /coins: View your current balance